kran0/davmail-docker/README.md

   docker-compose down
 ```

-_enthropoint script will try to store the created persistent variables on the davmail-config volume file system._
+_Entrypoint script will try to store the created persistent variables on the davmail-config volume file system._
-_If this volume is deleted, some of the percistent configuration data may be lost._
+_If this volume is deleted, some of the persistent configuration data may be lost._
+_You can force disable davmail-config persistance usage by setting `DISABLE_DAVMAIL_PROPERTIES_PERSISTENCE=true`_

 ## Simple docker run